nghia-vo/sarepy/doc/source/toc/section3.rst

   :align: center
   :figclass: align-center

   Figure 2.
-Postprocessing methods work on reconstruction space . (a) Reconstructed image before correction. (b) Polar transformation of image (a).
+Postprocessing methods work on the reconstruction space . (a) Reconstructed image before correction. (b) Polar transformation of image (a).
-  (c) Stripe artifacts removed from image (b). (d) Cartesian transformation of image(c).
+  (c) Stripe artifacts removed from image (b). (d) Cartesian transformation of image (c).

-These methods work on the reconstructed image by transforming the problem of removing ring artifacts to the problem of removing stripe artifacts using the polar transformation (Fig. 2).
-It is important to know that the assumptions of 1 and 4 above, used by pre-processing methods to remove stripe artifacts, are not applicable to the transformed image.
-These assumptions are based on underlying physics of the detecting system and the standard way of acquiring tomographic data which no more valid in reconstruction space.
-Postprocessing methods are popularly used in cone-beam tomography for few reasons:
+These methods work on the reconstruction space by transforming the problem of removing ring artifacts to the problem of removing stripe artifacts using the polar transformation (Fig. 2).
+It is important to know that the assumptions of 1 and 4 above, used by pre-processing methods to remove stripe artifacts, are not applicable to a transformed image.
+These assumptions are based on the underlying physics of a detecting system and the standard way of acquiring tomographic data which are no more valid in the reconstruction space.
+Postprocessing methods are popularly used in cone-beam tomography for a few reasons:

 - Due to the cone-beam geometry, reconstructing a slice requires a few adjacent sinograms (i.e multiple-rows of projection images).
-This means that the pre-processing methods need to be adapted to work on a 3D image.
+This means that pre-processing methods need to be adapted to work on a 3D image.
 This is not convenient and can be computationally expensive.

 - To reduce the cone-beam artifacts, tomographic data are often acquired using a